Single Stream Recycling

 When to Recycle

-Recycle every other week on your trash day.
+Recycle every week on your trash day.
 Recycling must be at the curb by 6:30 am - the hauler will not return for late set-outs - and they sometimes need to run their route differently so could be at your house as early as 6:30 am even if they usually come later.

 There is no limit on recycling but each container of recycling should weigh no more than 50 lbs.